-Technology intelligence has become a decisive business practice to compete in an increasingly digital, global and dynamic environment such as the present-day.
+Technology intelligence has become a fundamental business practice to compete in an increasingly digital, global and dynamic environment such as the present-day.
 Especially for technology companies, knowledge-intensive organizations and leaders in R&D projects.

-- Active or passive technology monitoring or watch
+- Active or passive technology monitoring / watch / scouting

 - Monitoring and technology intelligence